fabian-sp/GGLasso/README.md

 alternatively.

+In order to install a local version which you want to edit, run

+    python setup.py clean --all develop clean --all

 For testing and in order to understand how to call the solvers, run `example.py`

 Experiments for Group and Fused GL recovery rates are in `exp_powerlaw_ggl` `exp_powerlaw_fgl`.
 Experiments for runtime comparison between ADMM and PPDNA are in `exp_runtime_ggl`.
 They also produce the figures shown in the thesis.<br>